Sebastian Bjöhle

 About me

 I also serve as a lecturer and course coordinator in the specialist nursing programme in ambulance care at Karolinska Institutet.
 Contributing to the education of future prehospital emergency nurses is, to me, both meaningful and inspiring.
-It allows me to integrate pedagogy, research, and clinical experience – while also supporting the development of prehospital emergency care.
+It allows me to integrate pedagogy, research, and clinical experience while also supporting the continued development of prehospital emergency care.

 Research

+My doctoral project investigates the prehospital management of patients with myocardial infarction, with a particular focus on early identification and clinical decision-making.
 A central component of my doctoral project is the randomized controlled trial TIGER (The effect of high-sensitivity Troponin I in addition to guideline-based care to identify myocardial infarction in prehospital emergency care – an open-label randomized controlled trial).
-The study investigates whether a novel point-of-care high-sensitivity troponin I test, used alongside standard prehospital care, can enable earlier identification, faster treatment, and improved outcomes.
+The study investigates whether a novel point-of-care high-sensitivity troponin I test, used alongside standard prehospital care, can contribute to earlier identification, faster treatment, and improved outcomes.
 We are among the first in the world to evaluate the clinical utility of high-sensitivity troponin testing in a prehospital setting.

 My principal supervisor is Jakob Lederman (PhD, Karolinska Institutet), and my co-supervisor is Veronica Vicente (Associate Professor, Karolinska Institutet).
 The project is conducted in collaboration with Ambulanssjukvården i Storstockholm AB (AISAB) and has received competitive research funding from Nätverkssjukvården (NSV) in Region Stockholm for the years 2024 and 2025.